AlanRockefeller/stock.crash.monitor.py/README.md

 -   `PRICE_BELOW`: (Optional) The price below which you want to be notified.
 -   `PRICE_ABOVE`: (Optional) The price above which you want to be notified.
 -   `ALERT_FREQUENCY`: (Optional) How often you want to receive alerts for the same condition.
 Can be `once`, `daily`, `weekly`, or `monthly`.
 Defaults to `daily`.

+### Analyze feature

+Running this script with --analyze will show output like this.
+This one isn't very volatile, so a lower alert threshold is reasonable.

+--- Analyzing ^DJI ---
+Alerts in the last month at 0.1% threshold: 184
+Alerts in the last month at 0.5% threshold: 4
+Alerts in the last month at 1.0% threshold: 1
+Alerts in the last month at 2.0% threshold: 0
+Alerts in the last month at 3.0% threshold: 0
+Alerts in the last month at 4.0% threshold: 0
+Alerts in the last month at 5.0% threshold: 0

+This ETF tracks Dogecoin, so it's really volatile.
+You'll probably want to set a higher alert threshold so your phone isn't going off all the time.

+--- Analyzing DOJE ---
+Alerts in the last month at 0.1% threshold: 1046 Alerts in the last month at 0.5% threshold: 211
+Alerts in the last month at 1.0% threshold: 50
+Alerts in the last month at 2.0% threshold: 15
+Alerts in the last month at 3.0% threshold: 8
+Alerts in the last month at 4.0% threshold: 7
+Alerts in the last month at 5.0% threshold: 3

 ### Alert Frequency